 To maintain a positive relationship with your media contact(s), remember these tips:

-Supply accurate, up-to-date information, make sure you’re easily contactable, and provide information well in advance, e.g. for an event or other time-sensitive announcement.
+Supply accurate, up-to-date information, make sure you’re easily contactable, respond as quickly as possible, and provide information well in advance.
+Journalists are often working to tight time-frames and need information quickly.

 Offer a fresh angle.